Elonty

-Elonty is a town and commune in Madagascar.
+Elonty is a rural municipality in Madagascar.
 It belongs to the district of Amboasary Sud, which is a part of Anosy Region.
 The population of the commune was estimated to be approximately 8,000 in 2001 commune census.
 It is situated at 23 km north-east of Tsivory.

 11 fokontany (villages) belong to this commune: Elonty, Tamotamo-Bas, Fanjakamandroso, Mahazoarivo, Beadabo-Nord, Soamanonga, Besakoa-Nord, Androtsy-Bemandresy, Marofaroha, Emieba and Ambatomanaky.

 Only primary schooling is available.
 The majority 90% of the population of the commune are farmers, while an additional 8% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts, maize and cassava.
 Services provide employment for 2% of the population.